-Many screws will be removed and then re-installed when replacing the screen.
-These screws are of different size and length.
+Many screws will be removed and then re-installed.
+Screws are of different size and length.

-- Keep all pieces organized and numbered and work on a well lit WHITE paper base (like a napkin or paper towel) so that you can see any little pieces that might go missing.
+- Keep all pieces organized and numbered and work on a well lit WHITE paper base (like a sheet of paper or paper towel) so that you can see any little pieces that might go missing.

 - WARNING - Don’t force the connectors together until they are properly lined up.
 If a part doesn't fit quite right, don't force it.
 Take a step back and see if something's out of place such as a loose screw that's been magnetized to an ear speaker.